ozlemaslan/OnlineCourseProject_Microservices/README.md

 ![image](https://user-images.githubusercontent.com/37321747/155847341-e9a7d348-d41f-4eaa-b048-8740bbb5c6d3.png)

 - Later, when we connect mongodb://localhost:27017 with MongoDbCompass and run the project, we can see the database.
-- I created Category db.
+- I created Catalog db.
 Collection = Table Name

 ![image](https://user-images.githubusercontent.com/37321747/155848143-df61733f-ee2e-4a6d-a39a-25ec0ae35885.png)